urbanjost/M_intrinsics/docs/intrinsics.md

 ### **Options**

 - **a**
-  : The entity to determine the storage size of
+  : The entity to determine the storage size of.
+Note that it may not be an expression, but must be a "data object".
+That is, a constant, variable, or subobject of a constant.

+      RANK
+      STORAGE_SIZE

 - **kind**
   : a scalar integer constant expression that defines the kind of the